Saily eSIM Review

 Pricing is a crucial factor when considering eSIM or SIM options.

-From my travels, I have found that if you travel slowly (which I always recommend!), there are better answers than an eSIM.
+From my travels, I have found that if you travel slowly (which I always recommend!), there are sometimes better answers than an eSIM.

 For many Southeast Asian countries, you can purchase a local SIM card and load it with a data package.
 Vendors at airport arrivals and in most towns offer this service.